aymane-eljerari/ezrider/README.md

-# EzRider
+# EZRider

-EzRider is a road roughness mapping system developed that allows users to collect different data modalities for a pothole location and road roughness machine learning task.
+EZRider is a road roughness mapping system developed that allows users to collect different data modalities for a pothole location and road roughness machine learning task.
 The system aims to help users and transportation agencies identify road quality issues and improve road maintenance.
 The application is developed using the Flutter framework and the collected data is stored on Google Firebase.
 The Inception V3 deep neural network and the Z Peak algorithm are leveraged to predict the locations of rough roads using the collected data.

 ## Data Collection

 The app collects the following information:

-- Images: EzRider captures images of the roads the user is driving on.
+- Images: EZRider captures images of the roads the user is driving on.

-- Accelerometer data: EzRider records 3-dimensional accelerometer data, which provides information on the roughness of the road.
+- Accelerometer data: EZRider records 3-dimensional accelerometer data, which provides information on the roughness of the road.

 - GPS location: The app records the user's latitude and longitude using the phone's GPS.